HIV and Specific Populations

 - Because children and adolescents with HIV are still growing, dosing of HIV medicines is often based on weight or stage of development instead of age.

 - Medication adherence can be especially difficult for children and adolescents.
-For example, adolescents may skip HIV medicine doses to avoid disclosing their HIV-positive status.
+For example, adolescents may skip HIV medicine doses to hide their HIV-positive status from others.

 Does HIV affect children and adolescents?